 The environmental accounts are based on: The air emissions accounts are based on technical information on emissions and emission inventories obtained from the DCE, Danish Centre for Environment and Energy, University of Aarhus.
-Statistics on environmentally related taxes etc. are based on information from statistics on the government finances.
+This information is supplemented by specific information on fuel oil consumption and emission of SO2 from Danish operated ships abroad.
 The break down by industries and households is based on information obtained from the national accounts.
-Information from the government finances.
-The break down by industries and household is based on information obtained from the national accounts.
+The emission accounts are further supplemented with information on Land use, Land use change and Forestry (LULUCF) as reported to UNFCCC by DCE